Altogen Labs CRO Services:

 In Vivo siRNA Delivery and Tissue Targeting

-RNAi-induced gene silencing is used to study gene function in cultured cells (in vitro).
-However this approach does not allow a critical evaluation of gene function within the whole organism (in vivo).
-Unfortunately, application of RNAi in vivo present many technical challenges due to siRNA stability, delivery efficiency, biodistribution, and tissue targeting.
-The difficulties presented when performing RNAi experiments in animals can be laborious, time-consuming, expensive, and present numerous technical challenges.
-One of the key challenges faced using RNAi technology is the successful delivery of a stable and functional siRNA (or microRNA) to the target tissue. siRNA or miRNA must overcome degradation by nucleases, escape detection by the innate immune system, minimize off target effects and ultimately to be taken up by the target tissue.
-Altogen Labs has developed methods to prevent siRNA degradation in serum (chemical modification and encapsulation of siRNA), increase delivery efficiency to target organ, and produce strong tissue-targeted functional effect induced by siRNA in vivo.
+One of the key challenges faced when using RNAi technology is the successful delivery of a stable and functional siRNA or microRNA molecule to the target tissue.
+The siRNA or miRNA must overcome degradation by nucleases, escape detection by the innate immune system, minimize off-target effects and ultimately be taken up by the target tissue.
+Altogen Labs has developed methods to prevent siRNA degradation in serum (including both chemical modification and encapsulation of siRNA), increase delivery efficiency to the target organ, and produce strong tissue-targeted functional effects induced by siRNA in vivo.

 Chemical modifications of siRNA or miRNA are performed to increase their stability in vivo.
 These chemical modifications sustain the potency, efficacy and specificity of the siRNA molecules and increase their overall stability in the dynamic environment of a living organism.
 Standard modifications include 2’MOE, FANA, 2’-Fluoro, LNA, and encapsulation into liposomes.